14all-agency/shopify-llms-txt-directory/https-www-littlebambinos-co-nz.md

   Updated: 2014-08-08T02:08:08Z
 - [About Us](https://www.littlebambinos.co.nz/pages/about-us): Hey there!
 We're Tyla and Rowan - the family behind Little Bambinos.
 We're having a blast navigating the online store thing, and curating cool stuf...
   Updated: 2025-02-27T22:32:13Z
 - [Laybuy](https://www.littlebambinos.co.nz/pages/laybuy): Little Bambinos is excited to announce that we now offer Laybuy for our New Zealand customers.
-Laybuy lets you receive your online purchase now and spread the total cost over 6 weekly automatic payments.
-Interest Free.
+Laybuy lets you receive your online purchase now and...
   Updated: 2020-07-05T20:57:50Z
 - [Contact Us](https://www.littlebambinos.co.nz/pages/contact-us): Feel free to contact us at anytime, we would love to hear from you!
 For general enquiries and customer service: info@littlebambinos.co.nz For bran...
   Updated: 2024-03-14T23:14:23Z
 - [Returns and Exchange Policy](https://www.littlebambinos.co.nz/pages/customer-care): Returns .
 With online shopping the sizing and style may not be 100% right every time.
 If for any reason you are unhappy with your order (e.g. it is...
   Updated: 2025-07-02T23:13:38Z
-- [Shipping Information](https://www.littlebambinos.co.nz/pages/shipping-information): Little Bambinos, a New Zealand baby and children's boutique online store is open 24/7 and we ship items from Monday - Friday.
-Free shipping within New Zealand on orders over $149.
+- [Shipping Information](https://www.littlebambinos.co.nz/pages/shipping-information): New Zealand NZ Standard Shipping: $8 Rural Shipping: $10 We offer free shipping within New Zealand on orders over $149. *Please note that on some l...
   Updated: 2025-07-02T23:10:28Z
 - [Laybuy + Afterpay](https://www.littlebambinos.co.nz/pages/layby-service): Little Bambinos is excited to announce that we now offer Laybuy and Afterpay for our New Zealand customers.
 Laybuy lets you receive your online pur...
   Updated: 2018-06-14T08:58:08Z